SeremTitus/Easyselenium/README.md

 # Easyselenium
-A selenium tool set for quick prototype
+A selenium wrapper intended for quick prototype